Željko Komšić

-Personal life and education
+Early life and education

-Komšić was born in Sarajevo to Bosnian Croat father Marko Komšić and Bosnian Serb mother Danica Stanić (1941 – 1 August 1992).
+Komšić was born on 20 January 1964 in Sarajevo to Bosnian Croat father Marko Komšić and Bosnian Serb mother Danica Stanić (1941 – 1 August 1992).
 His mother was killed by a sniper of the Army of Republika Srpska as she sipped coffee in her apartment during the siege of Sarajevo.
 According to many, this event was his breaking point, as at the time, he was enlisted in the Army of the Republic of Bosnia and Herzegovina.
 Komšić would go on to earn the Order of the Golden Lily, which was at the time the highest state order awarded for military merits.
-His maternal grandfather Marijan Stanić, who was a Chetnik during World War II, died two years before Komšić was born.
-The Stanić family hailed from the village of Kostajnica, near Doboj.
-Komšić's paternal family hails from Kiseljak.
-His paternal uncle was an Ustasha who disappeared during World War II.
-Komšić was baptised a Catholic, like his father.
-However, being a religious-skeptic, he left the Catholic Church.
-He is a self-described agnostic.

-Komšić has a Bachelor of Laws' degree from the Faculty of Law at the University of Sarajevo.
-He was chosen to represent Bosnia and Herzegovina in selective annual Georgetown Leadership Seminar in 2003.
-His wife, Sabina, is an ethnic Bosniak.
-The couple has a daughter named Lana.
+Komšić has a Bachelor of Laws degree from the Faculty of Law of the University of Sarajevo.
+He also attended the Walsh School of Foreign Service at Georgetown University in Washington, D.C., and was chosen to represent Bosnia and Herzegovina in the selective annual Georgetown Leadership Seminar in 2003.

-He was one of the signatories of the Declaration on the Common Language for Croats, Serbs, Bosniaks and Montenegrins.

-Komšić is an avid supporter of Sarajevo-based football club Željezničar, even having a membership card of the club, renewing it in July 2019.

-Bosnian war

-During the Bosnian War, Komšić served in the Army of the Republic of Bosnia and Herzegovina and received the Golden Lily — the highest military decoration awarded by the Bosnian government.

 Early political career

 After the war, Komšić embarked on a political career as a member of the Social Democratic Party (SDP BiH).
 He was a councilman of the municipality of Novo Sarajevo and in the city council of Sarajevo, before being elected the head of the municipal government of Novo Sarajevo in 2000.
 He then also served as the deputy mayor of Sarajevo for two years.
-When the "Alliance for Democratic Change" coalition came to power in 1998, Komšić was named the ambassador to the now defunct FR Yugoslavia in Belgrade.
-He resigned this commission after the election in 2002 when SDP went back into opposition.
+When the "Alliance for Democratic Change" coalition came to power after the 2000 parliamentary election, Komšić was named the ambassador to the now defunct FR Yugoslavia in Belgrade.
+He resigned this commission after the 2002 general election when the SDP BiH went back into opposition.